 And stoking our own fire for our passions.

-In my situation, there were two types of stress: one came from the ongoing day-to-day pressure to work hard enough, sacrifice enough, remain focused enough, and the other was full instinctful fight or flight response to the pressure of a world cup race day, or world champs… or the Olympics.
+In my situation, there were two types of stress: one came from the ongoing day-to-day pressure to work hard enough, sacrifice enough, remain focused enough, and the other was full instinctual fight or flight response to the pressure of a world cup race day, or world champs… or the Olympics.

 (So the 3rd Key to Unlocking Belief is..)

-3) ESTABLISH THE IDEAL WORK/LIFE BALANCE
+3) ESTABLISH THE IDEAL WORK/LIFE BALANCE; STRESS MANAGEMENT

-And you have to have strategies for staying positive; utilizing your resources (your team!), alleviating pressure (3) WORK/LIFE BALANCE)…
+Strategies for staying positive; utilizing your resources (your team!), alleviating pressure, convincing yourself that you are nailing the WORK/LIFE BALANCE thing…

 Set boundaries.
-Keep showing up.
+Negotiate flexibility.
+Don’t beat yourself up.

 Creatively reframe tricky situations, find the silver linings -- focus on the positives.

-*control (sense of autonomy) vs victim

-There is a great TED talk, by Kelly mchonahugh (?) about the science of stress. ()
+There is a great TED talk, by Kelly McGonigal (?) about the science of stress.
+(How to make stress your friend).

 Stress has a horrible impact on our physical health …

+-our heart rate goes up,

--our arteries
+-our blood vessels constrict.

--

-actually get clogged up.
+It leads to cardiovascular disease.

 There is measurable, physical, conclusive evidence of this.